Collectin

-Collectins (collagen-containing C-type lectins) are a part of the innate immune system.
-They form a family of collagenous Ca2+-dependent defense lectins, which are found in animals.
+Collectins, col-lectins, (collagen-containing C-type lectins) are a part of the innate immune system.
+They form a sub-family of collagenous Ca2+-dependent lectins of the family of C-type lectins, which are found in animals.
 Collectins are soluble pattern recognition receptors (PRRs).
 Their function is to bind to oligosaccharide structure or lipids that are on the surface of microorganisms.
-Like other PRRs they bind pathogen-associated molecular patterns (PAMPs) and danger-associated molecular patterns (DAMPs) of oligosaccharide origin.
+Like other PRRs they bind pathogen-associated molecular patterns (PAMPs) and damage-associated molecular patterns (DAMPs) of oligosaccharide origin.
 Binding of collectins to microorganisms may trigger elimination of microorganisms by aggregation, complement activation, opsonization, activation of phagocytosis, or inhibition of microbial growth.
 Other functions of collectins are modulation of inflammatory, allergic responses, adaptive immune system and clearance of apoptotic cells.

 Structure

 Functionally collectins are trimers.
 Monomeric subunit consists of four parts: